ara3d/geometry-toolkit/README.md

 This library is not optimized.
 It is not intended to be used as-is in real-time games.

+## 🔭The Future

+This Ara 3D mathematics and geometry libraries will be ported to the [Plato](https://github.com/cdiggins/plato).
+Plato is a high-performance pure functional language designed especially for mathematical computation.

+We will be next writing an open-source Plato to C# compiler optimized for the Unity burst compiler.
+If your organization is interested in accelerating development, [let's talk](mailto:cdiggins@gmail.com)!

 ## 🔎 Related Work

 Other libraries related to procedural geometry creation in Unity: